 So can you get rid of cellulite with exercise?
 The question has been debated for years, but studies show it’s certainly possible with the right moves.
-Aerobic exercises like jogging and swimming are the best workouts for getting rid of cellulite.
+Aerobic exercises like jogging and swimming are the best workouts for tightening and toning the butt and quads and getting rid of cellulite.
 When paired with a healthy diet, you’ll likely see a quick reduction.

 What Causes Cellulite?

 Cellulite is made up of fat deposits that push through the skin’s connective tissue.
 It’s caused by a combination of genetics, hormones, diet, and lifestyle factors.
 Though cellulite can happen in men and women of any age, it’s more prevalent in women due to the arrangement of fat cells and higher body fat ratio in comparison to men.
 Female fat cells are arranged vertically, causing fat cells to be more prominent and give the appearance of cellulite.